-Follow-up care should be agreed between your radiation oncologists, general practitioner. any other health professionals involved in your care, and takes into consideration your preference.
+Follow-up care should be agreed between your Radiation Oncologist, General Practitioner and any other health professionals involved in your care, and takes into consideration your preference.

 In some cases, people will need ongoing hospital care for several years.
-In other cases, an arrangement with your general practitioner may be suitable.
+In other cases, an arrangement with your General Practitioner may be suitable.